provose/provose/index.md

 ## Learn Provose from [Tutorial](/v3.0/tutorial/) or the [Reference](/v3.0/reference/).

 Provose is easy to learn.
 You can get started with just a few lines of code.
+You can also find an example of setting up a [Ghost.org blog on Amazon Web Services using Provose](https://github.com/provose/provose-ghost-website-example).

 ## Sign up for the Provose newsletter for release announcements and occasional tips.